How to Get Rid of Glare in Photos in 5 Easy Ways

 The sunlight glare in photos often looks unnatural and sometimes even nasty.
 Let’s learn how to remove sun glare from photos in PhotoWorks.
 It's a user-friendly photo editor with a vast toolkit.
 The easiest way possible to correct the reflection in the picture below is to change the overall tone of it.

 To remove glare from a photo, follow these steps:

 - Run PhotoWorks to get glare out of the picture.
 Start the program and import the photo you want to edit.
-You can drag and drop a file from your Windows explorer or add an image using the Open Photo button.
+You can drag and drop a file from your Windows Explorer or Mac Finder.
+Alternatively, add an image using the Open Photo button.

 - Adjust the tone with a single movement of the slider.
 In the Enhancement tab, adjust the highlights level.
 To do that, keep dragging the highlights slider in till you fix the defect.
 In our example, the perfect highlights degree is -100.

 - Save the changes made to your photo.
 To apply the changes, save the edited image.

 This method is perfectly suitable to get rid of glare in photos with just a couple of highlighted regions.
 Take a look at the result - removing the glare has made the picture more dimensional and deeper in color.